TeclibERP/odoo-configurator/README.md

     ./start_config.py ./clients/name/name.local.yml --install

+## Environment variables

+Some parameters can be provided by environment variable.

+Use ODOO_URL, ODOO_DB, ODOO_USER and ODOO_PASSWORD instead of using auth/odoo params in config file

+Use KEEPASS_PASSWORD instead of --keepass command line parameter

 ## Pre Update

 To prepare a configuration or add a fix use "pre_update", the given scripts will be executed before the normal configuration.